-The Americas Program works to enhance the quality of democracy and make it more accountable to citizens in the region.
+The Americas Program works to enhance the quality of democracy in the region and make it more accountable to citizens.
 Projects aim to strengthen regional capacities to promote democracy, transform and prevent conflicts, and improve democratic governance.

 Promoting Democracy and Preventing Democratic Crises